3ll3/Final_Proj_MLP/readme.txt

     zillow_process.py -> "Metro_MedianRentalPrice_Studio.csv" "zstudio.csv"

   Step 3 continued by making 10 sub directories in HDFS and placing the clean data files into their respective directories.
-  Step 3 finishes by running the DDL scripts which create and load tables in HDFS utilizing hive.
+  Step 3 finishes by running the DDL scripts, which create and load tables in HDFS utilizing hive.
   DDL Scripts:
     hive_traffic_aff.sql
     census_income_schema.sql